 Online Auctions and Internet Marketplaces

 Many collectors choose to sell online through eBay or any one of the similar online auction sites operating today.
-It is definitely a better choice than going through a pawn broker, but getting a good price for even rare 2 pound coins requires a great deal of skill, timing and even a bit of luck.
+It is definitely a better choice than going through a pawn broker, but getting a good price for even rare 2-pound coins requires a great deal of skill, timing and even a bit of luck.
 It also takes a very long time to list each coin separately and go to the efforts that are required to get the right attention for each one.
 Listing your entire collection at once is right out, as most of the people bidding will only really want a few of the pieces, and may not understand (or at least appreciate) the value of the whole.
 Worse, the fees charged by these sites can be outrageous.
 Getting fair value is a challenge at the best of times.

 Selling to a numismatic exchange (like us)

 Of course, we’re going to advise you that you’ll get the best deal going through us.
 As the saying goes ‘highly recommended by owner’, right?
-But in this case it is literally true.
+But in this case, it is literally true.
 Using a trusted, established coin dealer gives you certain undeniable benefits.
-We understand the market for collectable British coins very well, both on a historic level and in its current, occasionally volatile state.
+We understand the market for collectable British coins very well, both on a historical level and in its current, occasionally volatile state.
 We’ve also spent decades building a reputation for fair, transparent dealing – something you won’t find at a pawn broker.

 We are a business, though.
 We generally buy coins for slightly less than their expected sale price.
-But, because of the volume we do and our ability to predict a collectible coin’s sale value very accurately, we can afford to have smaller profit margins than many other types of establishments.
+But, because of the volume we do and our ability to predict a collectable coin’s sale value very accurately, we can afford to have smaller profit margins than many other types of establishments.
 In the end, we make more money if you know you can get fair value, and come back the next time you have something to sell or trade.

-In fact, we buy a great many coin collections of all kinds from customers who had considered auctioning them, but were put off by the necessity of breaking them up into individualised lots, and the distinct possibility of getting a very low price from unexpectedly disinterested bidders.
+In fact, we buy a great many coin collections of all kinds from customers who had considered auctioning them but were put off by the necessity of breaking them up into individualised lots, and the distinct possibility of getting a very low price from unexpectedly disinterested bidders.
 Selling through an exchange also avoids the hefty insurance and auction fees, as well as giving the seller their money right away.

 How much can you expect to sell your rare coins for?